SuhailArshad1122/astral_sh_UV/README.md

 C:\your_project_name>

-Now open your project folder, into your favorite IDE (I am using vs code)
+Use your favorite IDE and open your project
+(I am using vs code)

 C:\your_project_name>code .